inside.ewu.edu

 Pre-requisites: POLI 100.

-This course examines the theory, history and functioning of the U.S. federal system of government.
+Examines the theory, history, and functioning of the U.S. federal system of government.
 Emphasis is placed on the structure of the system as well as the interrelationships that exist.
-State and local governments are examined and emphasis is placed on policy formation, dispersion and implementation as well as the consequences of those policies.
+State and local governments are examined and emphasis is placed on policy formation, dispersion, and implementation as well as the consequences of those policies.

 POLI 332.
 THE U.S. PRESIDENCY.
 5 Credits.